szze/SpecFlowPlus-Resources/FAQ.md

 Once the command has executed, restart the installation process.

-<h1 id="support">Support</h1>

-SpecFlow is an open source project.
-Anyone can download and edit the source code, and SpecFlow relies on contributions from its users to fix bugs and add new features.

-If you encounter problems using SpecFlow or have any questions, one of the best places to turn for help is the [[SpecFlow Google Group|https://groups.google.com/forum/#%21forum/specflow]].
-Posts to this group are regularly read by contributors to the SpecFlow project.
-SpecFlow is also popular on [[Stack Overflow|http://stackoverflow.com/questions/tagged/specflow]], so you might find the answer to your question there as well.

-If you have found a bug, please first search the [[SpecFlow issues on GitHub|https://github.com/techtalk/SpecFlow/issues]] to check that this is not already a known issue.
-If you cannot find a matching issue on GitHub, please submit a GitHub issue including as much information and context as possible, and ideally a code sample that allows the issue to be reproduced.
-The easier you make it for contributors to diagnose and fix your issue, the more likely you are to see results.

-Please include the following information when submitting a bug report:

-* Your SpecFlow version
-* The test runner and version number you are using, as well as information on how you are executing the tests (e.g. include your command line)
-* Your Visual Studio version
-* Your .NET framework version
-* A link to a project that reproduces the issue, if possible

-Once you have submitted an issue relating to a bug, a contributor needs to take on the issue and provide a pull request containing a fix.
-Depending on the nature of your issue, how well it is described and how easy it is to reproduce, a fix may be delivered quickly or take a long time.
-You are actively encouraged to contribute and doing so can significantly reduce the time needed to fix issues that impact on your work with SpecFlow.
-Because SpecFlow relies on contributions from the community, there are no guarantees that a particular issue will be fixed within a specific time frame.
-If you urgently need a fix, the quickest way is to provide one yourself!

 <h1 id="upgrades">Upgrading</h1>
 ### I am having trouble upgrading from SpecFlow+ 1.3 (or earlier) to a newer version with SpecFlow 2 support
 Make sure you follow the steps out lined in the guide on [[updating to SpecFlow 2|http://www.specflow.org/updating-to-specflow-2/]].